honusz/Tonalite/README.md

 Build channelman and create the PyInstaller release executable by running the command `build.bat`

-If you have [UPX](https://upx.github.io/) installed, the output will be much faster and smaller. *Please note that it is currently disabled due to a Windows build bug.*
+If you have [UPX](https://upx.github.io/) installed, the output will be much faster and smaller. *Please note that UPX is currently disabled due to a Windows build bug inside PyInstaller.*

 ## Feature Set